-Unlike other holidays throughout the year that are immersed in commercialism, Thanksgiving is the one holiday where food and family take center stage.
-The modern-age turmoil of our times magnifies the importance of being together and the traditions of this holiday that are deeply comforting and meaningful.
-Gathering around the table for a Thanksgiving celebration with friends and family is an annual ritual to most Americans.
-The table is a place of remembrance where we become aware of who we are as a family, and ourselves.
-It is a place where the family gathers through time, a symbol of solidarity, a creator of memories, and a hotbed of associations that at the end of the day shape the people we become.
+Most holidays throughout the year are immersed in commercialism.
+Thanksgiving is the one holiday where food and family take center stage.
+The modern-age turmoil of our times magnifies the importance of being together.
+The traditions of this holiday that are deeply comforting and meaningful.
+Gathering around the table for a Thanksgiving celebration with friends and family is an annual ritual for most Americans.
+A table is a place of remembrance where we become aware of who we are as a family and ourselves.
+It is a place where the family gathers through time, a symbol of solidarity, and a creator of memories.
+It’s a hotbed of associations that at the end of the day shape the people we become.
 The new traditions you start with your loved ones could end up being as anticipated as pumpkin pie, and span generations to come!

 New Table Traditions

-Some of Thanksgiving’s time-honored traditions have been ingrained into our families for generations, but there’s no reason they can’t have a more modern spin that represents and fits your family better.
+Some of Thanksgiving’s time-honored traditions have been ingrained into our families for generations.
+However, there’s no reason they can’t have a more modern spin that represents and fits your family better.
 Here are a variety of traditions with a modern spin to help you and yours build a memorable celebration of thanks around your feast.

 Craft a runner or tablecloth:

 This is a great way to keep little ones busy and make a keep’s sake to cherish for years to come.
 Put a plastic cloth on the table followed by a white tablecloth over the Thanksgiving table with a jar of fabric markers and encourage your guest to draw a picture or write what they are grateful for.
 You and yours can continue adding to it every year.